 Learn How to Read Hangeul (Korean Alphabet)

-If you are interested in learning Korean, participate in ‘Hae Rang’s Magic Korean Class’, where you can learn how to read most of Hangeul in a short period of time.
+If you are interested in learning Korean, participate in ‘Hae Rang’s Magic Korean Class’, where you can learn how to read most of Hangeul in a short period.
 You’ll be taught by the poet Geum Hae Rang, who majored in Korean literature and has published 3 books.
 Why don’t you understand the Korean culture and history through Hangeul?

 Photo Credit: Visit Seoul Net Official